jschappet/personel_notebook/The Becoming of Schappet.md

 - To trust gravity over approval.
 - That the gift we give is our presence—when fully given, it changes the field.

 Schappet did not write these words.
 He *embodied* them.
-And others wrote them down.

 They say he walks the ReVillage still—quietly, humbly, but unmistakably radiant.
 That when you sit near him, your own fire feels more possible.
 That when he speaks, you remember things you forgot you knew.